Myprotein operator THG strikes deal with Frasers for consumer credit roll-out

 Ingenuity, which is used by brands including Holland & Barrett and L’Oreal, is a system which works closely with warehouses to manage online sales.

-As part of the deal, Frasers will bring its consumer credit and loyalty platform, Frasers Plus, to any brands using the Ingenuity system, including THG’s own online beauty and nutrition shops.
+As part of the deal, Frasers will bring its consumer credit and loyalty platform, Frasers Plus, to any brands using the Ingenuity system, including Myprotein, Lookfantastic and Cult Beauty.

+Other brands using the Ingenuity tech will also have the option to offer it to their own customers.

-Frasers Plus lets customers spread payment for products across its brands over three months, without interest.
+Frasers Plus is a buy now, pay later option where shoppers can spread the cost of purchases over three months, without interest.
+Interest is then charged at a variable rate of 29.9%.

 Frasers Group chief executive Michael Murray said it marks an “exciting step” in the company’s plan to launch the feature across more third-party platforms.

-The deal will also see THG launch a range of Myprotein products in Sports Direct stores, which are owned by Frasers.
+The deal will also see THG launch a range of Myprotein products in Sports Direct stores, including from its tie-up with fitness competition group Hyrox.

 The companies did not reveal the value of the deal.